• environmentally it is made with little waste to ship from WI and is recyclable if not somewhat reusable at end of life.

-In the kitchen we each get a cupboard or two to ourselves, and share a refrigerator with one other resident.
+In the kitchen we each get a cupboard or two to ourselves, and share a refrigerator with one to two other resident(s).
 We all share the gas oven, stove top, and microwave oven.

-This house uses less gas & electricity than any of the 4 other houses.
-This is largely resident habits (turn off unused lights, close doors in winter, never set thermostat above 70°F), partly cozy house architecture (fans & tress shade reduce need for AC), and partly technological modifications (High quality LED lights sip power; incandescent here is halogen).1
+This house uses less gas & electricity per person than any of the 4 other houses (at least until 2014).
+This was largely resident habits (turn off unused lights, close doors in winter, never set thermostat above 70°F), partly cozy house architecture (fans & trees shade reduce need for AC), and partly technological modifications (High quality LED lights sip power; incandescent here is halogen).1

 Quite simple, wood floors, bay window faces south yet is shaded by trees.
 We normally have a couch and a table in there.
 My camera underexposed the center photo due to sunlight from the windows.
 Floor lamps light the room at night, since there is no ceiling fixture.
 LED string lights provide night light sufficient to walk to the bathroom.
 S windows provide abundant daylight.

 We'll update house photos once the stucco brown coat, new roof trim, 3 new windows, and fresh painting of the trim are complete.
 For now we strategize what sequence we can establish gardens without damage from construction.
 We are impacient because we did not plant most the garden last year in anticipation of construction.

 Currently this serves as the garden tool shed, but people still chat and some smoke out here in the shade of the porch.
 Smoking is not allowed anywhere inside our buildings, but some does waft in from time to time.
 Fortunately there is another entrance.